MinhNHT31/MinhNHT31/README.md

 ### 🌱 Currently, I’m exploring a variety of AI domains, including:

 - **Computer Vision**:
-  - Mastering CNN architectures like ResNet, MobileNet, and EfficientNet
+  - CNN architectures like ResNet, MobileNet, and EfficientNet
   - Delving into cutting-edge YOLO models (YOLOv8 and YOLOv10)
   - Utilizing U-Net and GANs
 - **Recurrent Neural Networks (RNNs)** and **Transformers** to enhance win rates in trading